mariaop7/Master-thesis/README.md

 The aperture smoothing function model is provided in the [ASF model folder](ASF-model).

-A small summary of what each of the files is provided in the folders.
+A small summary of each of the files is provided in the folders.

 ## Contact information